Jack Want: Lower house

 Want was a candidate for the New South Wales Legislative Assembly seat of Gundagai at the 1884 by-election, but was unsuccessful.
 Want was successful at the 1885 election, His parliamentary skills were recognised and he became Attorney-General in the first ministry of George Dibbs (October to December 1885) and in the Patrick Jennings ministry (February 1886 to January 1887).

 He was a staunch free-trader and with the emergence of political parties in 1887 could not continue to work with Dibbs and Jennings who had formed the Protectionist Party, but neither could he work under Henry Parkes who led the bulk of free traders.
 Want stood as an independent free trade candidate at the 1887 election where he was re-elected.
 For a while he formed a small corner party which he facetiously referred to as "the home for lost dogs".

 In January 1889 Want moved to adjourn the Assembly, so as to censure the appointment of William Meeke Fehon as one of the Railway Commissioners, and the motion was carried 37 to 23.
-The then premier, Sir Henry Parkes, treated as a vote of no confidence and resigned.
+The then premier, Sir Henry Parkes, treated this as a vote of no confidence and resigned.
 Want was sent for by the governor but declined the task of forming a ministry, with the Governor, Lord Carrington accepting his recommendation to call for George Dibbs to form his second ministry.
 Dibbs never commanded a majority on the floor of the Assembly and almost immediately parliament was dissolved and an election called.
 For the resulting election Want was a candidate for Paddington, standing as an independent free trader, despite his views on Parkes and his role in moving for the adjournment of the house, and was the first elected of four members.
 In May 1891 four free traders, Want, George Reid, John Haynes and Jonathan Seaver, voted against the fifth Parkes Ministry in a motion of no confidence, which was only defeated by the casting vote of the Speaker.
 Whilst the government survived the motion, parliament was dissolved on 6 June 1891 and his opposition to Parkes meant that Want reverted to standing as an independent free trade candidate for the 1891 election.
 He was the second elected of four members.
 He was not anxious for office and temporarily retired from politics in 1894.